fdebrus/Nikobus-HA/README.md

 - Lights control (dimmers)

 **open issues**
-- When you change status of a switch / dimmer it is not updated till next refresh 60secs (WIP)
+- When you change status of a switch / dimmer outside HA, eg wallswitch, it is not updated till next refresh 60secs (WIP)

 **TO DO**
 - add cover/shutter support